cleitonsouza01/trade/docs/introduction/part_4.md

 ```

 But this is a simple case; real world operations can be much more complex than
 that.
-On example of a more complex operation is a daytrade.
+On example of a more complex operation is a day trade.

-A daytrade is the operations of purchase and sale of the same asset on the same
+A day trade is the operations of purchase and sale of the same asset on the same
 day.
-So this would be a daytrade:
+So this would be a day trade:

 ```python
 import trade